mlgupta/keyper-docs/source/REST API.md

 List of SSH Public Keys in text format.

 ### /authprinc (method=GET or POST)
 Returns Principals authorized to acces a host given username and Certificate fingerprint.
 This method is called by ```AuthorizedPrincipalsCommand``` script ```authprinc.sh```.
-Before returning list of principals, this method performs following checks:
+Before returning the list of principals, this method performs the following checks:
-* Check Cert in Key Revocation List (KRL) using certificats's serial number
+* Check Cert in Key Revocation List (KRL) using the certificate serial number
 * Check Cert expiry
-* Check if Princiapl in Cert is authorized to access the host
+* Check if Principal in Cert is authorized to access the host

 **Input:**
 Input for the method can be submitted by either including in URL or posted as HTTP Form variables (* denotes required field)